bobm123/dewarp/README.md

    - **Drag Points**: Click and drag any point to adjust precisely
    - **Current Zoom**: Displayed as percentage in upper-right

-5. **Review Dimensions** (auto-calculated):
+5. **Set Output Dimensions**:
+   - **Page Size Selector**: Choose from standard sizes (US Letter, US Legal, A4, A5, Post-it Notes)
+     - Automatically fills width and height fields
+     - Values convert to current units (mm/inches/pixels)
-   - After selecting 4 points, dimensions are calculated from point distances
+   - **Auto-Calculated**: After selecting 4 points, dimensions calculated from point distances
      - Width = average of top and bottom edge lengths
      - Height = average of left and right edge lengths
      - Dimensions update as you drag points (until manually edited)
+   - **Manual Entry**: Type custom dimensions directly
-   - Manual edits lock the dimensions
+     - Manual edits lock dimensions and switch to "Custom" page size
      - If scale was calibrated, dimensions use scale factor instead of DPI

 6. **Configure Settings** (Optional):
    - Click `File -> Preferences` to adjust: